fhumbertodf/dicionario/Textos4.md

 better.
 I'm glad that I have the mother that I have.
 My mother is caring and funny.
 She is fun to be around.*

-## 74: Summer.

->*Article #98 A Surprise
+## 98 A Surprise.

-Last Friday my dad came home from work and said that he had a surprise for us.
+>*Last Friday my dad came home from work and said that he had a surprise for us.
 We tried to guess what the surprise might be.
 My brother guessed that we were going out for dinner.
 My dad said "no." My other brother asked if my father had tickets to a hockey game.
 My dad said "no." My sister asked if we were going on a trip.
 My dad said "no." My mother knew what the